SD › Fiji › Hotels › Five Princes Review

 - Views: All rooms face the gardens and/or lawns.

-- Wi-Fi Internet: Not included for guests.
+- WiFi: Not included for guests.
 A pre-paid system is available through the hotel.

-- Parking: Available free for guests (but beware of the narrow entrance lane from the road).
+- Parking: Available free for guests (but note that the entrance lane from the road is very narrow).

 - Phone: (679) 338 1575